Skip to Main Content

 Image: Robinson, D. and Champiueux, R. (2018) ‘What is open?’
 Available at: https://osaos.codeforscience.org/what-is-open/ (Accessed 12 July 2021)

-Is Open Access Material Appropriate for Me to Use in My Academic Work?
+Are Open Access Research Publications Appropriate for Me to Use in My Academic Work?

-- Yes, it is.
+- Yes, they are.
 As you would when using any scholarly sources, it is important to consider the quality and reliability of Open Access publications.
 Reputable publishers of Open Access outputs will make clear the processes they use to ensure the quality and rigour of their scholarly work.
 Check information available via publisher websites regarding the quality-control processes they employ, such as peer review.

-- The CRAAP Test is a useful tool you can use to evaluate the reliability of publications.
+- The CRAAP Test (Currency, Relevance, Authority, Accuracy, Purpose) is a useful tool you can use to evaluate the reliability of research publications.
 You may find it helpful to apply the CRAAP test when using Open Access resources.

 - There are a number of other tools you can use to use to evaluate sources.
 These include: